Arasnia/amusementclub2.0/README.md

 **amusement Club** is a global gacha game for Discord with thousands of cute and fancy cards made by the bot's community.
 You can get started on any server by typing `+claim` in a bot channel.

-Each claim will cost you more 🧁 avoamusement (in-game currency) `+daily` will reset your claim cost and give you extra avoamusement.
+Each claim will cost you more 🧁 avocados (in-game currency) `+daily` will reset your claim cost and give you extra avocados.

 - If you are new, [get started here](https://docs.amusement.cafe/en/getting-started/howto-play)
 - For setting up bot on your server check out [this page](https://docs.amusement.cafe/en/getting-started/server)